 25. Both the single and album are in the Grammy Hall of Fame, which honors musical recordings of lasting qualitative or historical significance.

-- The Hotel on the cover is the Beverly Hills Hotel (one of the many LA Rock n’ Roll Landmarks.).
-If you go down there, don’t expect to get a picture like the front cover.
+27. The Hotel on the cover is the Beverly Hills Hotel (one of the many LA Rock n’ Roll Landmarks).
+If you go there, don’t expect to get a picture like the front cover.
 That was taken from a cherry picker 60 foot in the air!

-- The back cover was taken at the Lido Apartments, 6500 Yucca St, Los Angeles. (read more about the album cover in this great article, ‘Location of the Ghostly Eagles “Hotel California” Lobby Gatefold Photo.’
+28. The back cover was taken at the Lido Apartments, 6500 Yucca St, Los Angeles (read more about the album cover in this great article, ‘Location of the Ghostly Eagles “Hotel California” Lobby Gatefold Photo’).

-- Colitas are allegedly a plant found in the desert that emanates a sweet smell in the warm evenings.
+29. Colitas is allegedly a plant found in the desert that emanates a sweet smell in the warm evenings.
 But there is no such plant on a Google smell.
-Despite their denials, maybe the “Warm Smell of Colitas” was indeed a reference to Marijuana buds.
+Despite their denials, maybe the “Warm Smell of Colitas” was indeed a reference to marijuana buds.

 A near mint condition copy of the original pressing of the album will cost you around $60.

 If you’re still here, then I thank you for reading.
-I have endeavoured to double check these facts along the way.
+I have endeavored to double check these facts along the way.
 Some of them may be my personal interpretation of the songs and their meanings.
 Whilst band members including Don Henley and Glenn Frey have shared thoughts on the meanings of some songs, they have never explicitly stated the connections.
 Perhaps the music is better for your interpretation that simply following the dots, with many of my insights have come from watching documentaries like ‘History of the Eagles’ (available to stream) and books.

 The Eagles grew up in Los Angeles at a time of great cultural change, well documented in the BBC’s ‘Hotel California – LA from the Byrds to the Eagles’ which is available on the Internet archive.
 This album and these stories were the influence for me to take a small pilgrimage of sorts to Los Angeles and seek out some of the locations, like the Troubadour Club and Laurel Canyon, made famous by the Eagles and others.
 This blog post covers those Rock n Roll Landmarks of Los Angeles.